ssclay/trend_analysis/README.md

 * **trend_start:** The first Y value of the trend line, coincides with first point in `Data Set`
 * **trend_end:** The last Y value of the trend line, coincides with the last point in `Data Set`
 * **trend:** The rate of change for trend line, per X axis unit

+If the input signal does not contain an acceptable list, and error is logged and no signals are notified.